nt246/NTRES6940-data-science/analysis/lesson2-rmarkdown-github.md

 * Course communication will primarily be through Slack.
 Please make sure to join our workspace to not miss announcements about scheduling changes etc.
 * Course website and readings - see the Lectures tab of the [course website](https://nt246.github.io/NTRES6940-data-science/lesson2-rmarkdown-github.html)
 * Remember office hours / hacky hour Friday 12.20 - 2.15pm (on Zoom)
+* Assignment 1 due 9/23

 <br>